perfdhcp - DHCP benchmarking tool

 bottlenecks for different server configurations (e.g. DDNS enabled or

-- With one template file specified, that file will be used as the
+With one template file specified, that file is used as the pattern for Solicit packets:

-- With two template files given on the command line, the first will be used as the pattern for SOLICIT packets, the second as the pattern for REQUEST packets.
+With two template files given on the command line, the first is used as the pattern for Solicit packets, and the second as the pattern for Request packets.

-(Similar determination applies to DHCPv4’s DISCOVER and REQUEST packets.)
+(A similar determination applies to DHCPv4's DHCPDISCOVER and DHCPREQUEST packets.)